aghin654/aghin654/README.md

 - 👋 Hello!
 I'm Aghin Ashraf
 - As an IT enthusiast, I'm passionate about exploring new technologies and innovative solutions.
-I'm currently learning [AI, machine learning].
 - 👀 Skills-
--  Programming languages: Python, JavaScript
+-  Programming languages: Python
-- Technologies: AI, machine learning, web development
+- Technologies: AI, machine learning.
 - Tools: Git, GitHub, Visual Studio Code
 - 📫 How to reach me ...
 - aghinashraf.pm@gmail.com